-It is the position of the National Association of School Nurses that school nurses have the knowledge and expertise to promote the prevention of overweight and obesity and address the needs of overweight and obese youth in schools.
+It is the position of the National Association of School Nurses that the registered professional school nurse (herein after referred to as the school nurse) has the knowledge and expertise to promote the prevention of overweight and obesity and address the needs of overweight and obese youth in schools.
 The school nurse collaborates with students, families, school personnel, and health care providers to promote healthy weight and identify overweight and obese youth who may be at risk for health problems.
 The school nurse can refer and follow up with students who may need to see a health care provider.
-The school nurse also educates and advocates for changes in the school and district that promote a healthy lifestyle for all students.
+The school nurse also educates and advocates for changes in school and district policies that promote a healthy lifestyle for all students.

 Overweight and obesity are an increasing problem in the United States that often begins in childhood.
+Overweight for children is defined as a BMI at or above the 85th and less than the 95th percentile, and obesity is defined as a BMI greater than the 95th percentile for age and gender (NIH, 2012).
 Obesity in children can lead to serious health concerns, once only seen in adults.
-The rates for overweight and obesity in youth have tripled in the past 30 years, and currently almost 32% of youth between 2 and 19 are overweight or obese, at or above the 85th percentile (Centers for Disease Control [CDC], 2010).
+The rates for overweight and obesity have doubled in children and tripled in adolescents in the past 30 years, and currently almost 32% of youth between 2 and 19 are overweight or obese, at or above the 85th percentile (CDC, 2013).

-The etiology of overweight and obesity is not completely understood but thought to be complex and have multi-factorial contributing factors (Crawford et al., 2010; Johnson, Williams & Spruill, 2006; CDC, 2009).
+The etiology of overweight and obesity is not completely understood but thought to be complex and have multi-factorial contributing factors (Crawford et al., 2010; CDC, 2012).
 Contributing factors may include:

-The Physical Activity Guidelines for Americans states that regular physical activity in youth promotes health and fitness and makes it less likely they will develop risk factors for chronic illnesses and more likely that youth will continue as healthy adults (USDHHS, 2008).
+The Physical Activity Guidelines for Americans states that regular physical activity in youth promotes health and fitness and makes it less likely they will develop risk factors for chronic illnesses.
+Regular physical activity also makes it more likely that youth will continue as healthy adults (USDHHS, 2008).

-The school nurse has the capacity to reach a large number of youth, can provide essential leadership in helping students maintain a healthy weight to prevent overweight and obesity and decrease the burden of illness, and increase the quality of life and life expectancy.
-School nurses are able to address the potential serious health problems resulting from overweight and obesity.
+As school nurses are in a position to reach a large number of youth, they are able to address the potential serious health problems that result from overweight and obesity.
+School nurses can provide essential leadership in helping students maintain a healthy weight to prevent overweight and obesity, decrease the burden of illness, and increase the quality of life.

-The reality of preventing and treating overweight and obesity requires multiple strategies.
-A school nurse can impact a child and his/her family to make healthy lifestyle changes through:
+Preventing and treating overweight and obesity requires multiple strategies.
+A school nurse can influence a child and his/her family to make healthy lifestyle changes by:

 Identifying students who may need further evaluation by conducting screenings (height, weight and body mass index [BMI]) and assessing students for possible risk factors associated with overweight and obesity (hypertension, acanthosis nigricans, risk for type 2 diabetes, and family history);